milieuim/vaultix/doc/flake-module.md

 ### cache

 **String** of path that **relative** to flake root, used for storing host public key re-encrypted secrets.
-It's default `./secrets/cache`.
+It's default `"./secrets/cache"`.

 > [!TIP]
 > This directory was automatic created at specified location after first [renc](/vaultix/nix-apps.html#renc), and it should be added to git before deploying.

 ### defaultSecretDirectory

-**String** of path that relative to flake root, used as default path prefix of secret. e.g.
+**String** of path that relative to flake root, default is `"./secrets"`, used as default path prefix of secret. e.g.

 ```nix
   defaultSecretDirectory = "./secrets";
 ```

-then
+then below two will considered equivalent:

 ```nix
   vaultix.secrets.foo = { };
 ```

-equivalent to:

 ```nix
   vaultix.secrets.foo = { file = "./secrets/foo.age"; };